 As you plan your organisation's transition to a low-carbon economy, many factors remain uncertain.

-Many organisations are aware they may have carbon surprises hidden in the capital project portfolio but often struggle to get visibility of where current investment may increase future emissions.
+Many large companies are aware they may have carbon surprises hidden in their capital project portfolio but often struggle to get visibility of where current investment may increase future emissions.
 This needs to change.
-Boards and executives must be able to ‘zoom in and out’ to understand the implications of the entire capital project portfolio on an organisation’s future carbon footprint.
+Boards and executives must be able to ‘zoom in and out' to understand the implications of the entire capital portfolio on an organisation's future carbon footprint.

 For most companies, this will require new systems and process that help to:

 Build sustainability into project risk assessments

 To meet climate change head-on, sustainability calculations must be built into capital project management from the beginning.

 At CAPEXinsights, we're helping our clients move towards plugging carbon pricing into their capital project and portfolio decisions.
 Using a carbon footprint calculator, our product steps project managers through a series of assessment questions required to get them through development gates, instilling a new level of rigour and auditability into capital project decisions.